-Hardscapes include any permanent structural design elements in your landscape.
-Some examples of Hardscapes include patios, decks, walkways, walls, decks, arbors and water features.
-Utilizing Hardscapes allow you to make the most of your outdoor living spaces and add functionality and aesthetic value to your landscape and your home.
+Hardscaping is a term used to describe permanent structural design elements in the landscape.
+Some examples of Hardscapes include patios, decks, walkways, retaining walls, decks, arbors and water features.
+Utilizing Hardscapes to enhance your outdoor living spaces will add functionality and aesthetic value to your home or business.

 Retaining walls are great ways to create instant visual effect in your landscape.
 This type of hardscape provides the opportunity to effectively define outdoor spaces, create architectural interest year-round, provide a great backdrop for plantings and allow you to manipulate existing grades into usable outdoor spaces.
-On unacceptable slopes or variable grades, retaining walls are often the best solution to maximize the potential of that space.
-Types of traditional walls include ties, timbers, stone and pre-cast decorative block.
+Retaining walls are often the best solution to maximize the potential of areas with unacceptable slopes or variable grades.
 The available ranges of scale, color, texture and style provide an array options sure to meet your architectural and design needs.

 Patios & Walkways